zeuskeyz/C4-GRP2-WK2-IP/README.md

 This project aims to build a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.

 #### Author(s) information ####
-Name: Silas Hazroun.
-Title: Software Engineer at Codeman
+Name: Silas Hazroun - Software Engineer at Codeman Softwares.

 #### Setup instructions ####
 This app is fairly easy to set and run and no scripts need to be run prior to its use.